jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 application.

-This class is also annotated with SDG’s `@CacheServerApplication` making it a proper VMware GemFire Server with a peer `Cache` instance along with a `CacheServer` to accept client connections.
-This effectively overrides SBDG’s default `ClientCache` instance.
+This class is also annotated with SDG’s `@CacheServerApplication` making it a proper [vmware-gemfire-name] Server with a peer `Cache` instance along with a `CacheServer` to accept client connections.
+This effectively overrides [spring-boot-gemfire-name]’s default `ClientCache` instance.

-Additionally, the class enables several other features, such as Spring’s *Scheduling Service*, VMware GemFire Statistics, and entity-defined Regions making the creation of our server-side, partitioned "TemperatureReadings" Region simple.
+Additionally, the class enables several other features, such as Spring’s *Scheduling Service*, [vmware-gemfire-name] Statistics, and entity-defined Regions making the creation of our server-side, partitioned "TemperatureReadings" Region simple.

-By enabling VMware GemFire statistics, we allow Spring Boot’s Actuator, `HealthIndicators` to collect metrics about our running VMware GemFire Server as well.
+By enabling [vmware-gemfire-name] statistics, we allow Spring Boot’s Actuator, `HealthIndicators` to collect metrics about our running [vmware-gemfire-name] Server as well.

 Because we have enabled scheduling (with `@EnableScheduling`) and